microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/positiondetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The [positionDetail](positiondetail.md) resource type enables a user to store information about positions related to entities within their [profile].
+The [positionDetail](positiondetail.md) resource type enables a user to store information about positions related to entities within their [profile](profile.md).

 ## Properties